Skip to main content

 Metering

-Using a hand held meter to measure the light falling onto your subject as distinct from reflecting back at you is normally the way to go.
+Using a handheld meter to measure the light falling onto your subject as distinct from reflecting back at you is normally the way to go.
 The shutter speed is largely irrelevant when using solely flash, but be careful of checking the flash sync speed on your camera – normally between 200 – 250th of a second.
-Any faster and the shutter will fail to sync with the flash firing and you will get increasing blackouts in your image.
+Any faster and the shutter will fail to sync with the flash firing, and you will get increasing blackouts in your image.

 metering with a incident meter